kianpu34593/asebasic/README.md

         * After running the script, you should get the following outputs:
             * Optimized bulk material with converged calculator settings saved in a database called "bulk.db" in final_database/ directory.
             * A result report with convergence process generated in the material/bulk/ directory.
-            * Intermediate files during the convergence process all saved in pre-generated directory.
+            * Intermediate files during the convergence process all saved in the pre-generated directory.
             ```bash
             Cu_mp-30/
             └── bulk